pschwin/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing: able to break the application into smaller pieces && Helpers: extention methods addes to the request and response objects

 - [ ] Describe Middleware?

+Basically an array of functions.
+Can get get the res. and req. and operate on them.
+The function can return the response or call the next middleware.

 - [ ] Describe a Resource?

+Anything can be a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a sucess status of 200 with a json message of the developers' choice

 - [ ] How can we partition our application into sub-applications?

+Routing and Helpers

 ## Project Setup